Services

 Although they might be effective in these ways, such habits unfortunately also contribute to altered mouth and facial muscle use, malalignment of teeth, and they force the tongue to be in a low-resting position in the mouth.
 This ultimately adversely affects breathing and orofacial development, as well as such things as swallowing, speaking, and posture.

-With proper training, it is possible to eliminate these habits, develop more effective self-regulation skills, and improve the development and function of mouth and facial muscles for long-term health.
+With proper training, it is possible to eliminate these habits, develop more effective nervous system regulation skills, and improve the development and function of mouth and facial muscles for long-term health.
 Oral habit elimination is an important first step of an effective overall orofacial myofunctional therapy program.

 Supportive Interventions